drwpow/pow.rs/src/content/blog/planet-of-the-apps-where-are-they-now.md

 ---
-title: 'Planet of the Apps: where are they now?'
+title: "Planet of the Apps: where are they now?"
 description: Looking back on everyone’s favorite cursed Shark Tank ripoff.
 pubDate: 2023-01-08
 updated: 2023-09-18
-categories: ['tv', 'tech']
+categories: ["tv", "tech"]
 ---

 <img width="1556" height="873" src="/assets/posts/planet-of-the-apps-where-are-they-now/hero.jpg" alt="will.i.am with a goofy smile on his face" />